WICG/aom/reference-delegate-explainer.md

 Some attributes such as `aria-labelledby`, `aria-describedby`, etc. support multiple targets.
 Mappings for those attributes support a space-separated list of IDs.

-This example shows a `<description-with-tooltip>` component that contains a "More Info" button to show the tooltip, but is not intended to be included in the description text.
-So it delegates `aria-describedby: message tooltip` to forward to only the content that should be included in the description text.
+This example shows a `<description-with-tooltip>` component that contains a "More Info" button to show the tooltip but is not intended to be included in the description text.
+It delegates `aria-describedby: message tooltip` to forward to only the content that should be included in the description text.

 ```html
 <input aria-describedby="description-with-tooltip" />